lindseymardona/22s-dh110/week-05/lowfidelityprototype.md

 ## Tasks and Features ##

-Thus, the tasks and features selected for this low fidelity prototype are as follows:
+Thus, the tasks and features that have been selected for this low fidelity prototype are as follows:
 1. Search for a song
 2. Choose a different version of difficulty of the tablature from the sidebar
 3. Switch between tablature and a chord sheet